seapagan/pyBlog/README.md

   to change the look too.
 - Sensitive variables (Secret, database credentials etc) are taken from ENV variables or `.env` file if it exists
+- Post search functionality - currently only searches by post Title and Description.

 ### Minimum required before Release

-- Implement site search functionality - the search UI is already there.
 - Add proper Testing.
 - ReCaptcha or similar on the new comment form.
 - Tidy up new comment form for anonymous users.